 Ready to take your hair routine to the next level?

-The hacks are just like I like it everything: simple, effective, and easy to work into a busy schedule.
-Many of this tricks I’ll be including in my 2019 Hair Challenge where I’ll be focusing on length retention.
+These hacks are simple, effective, and easy to work into a busy schedule.
+Many of these tricks I’ll be including in my 2019 Hair Challenge where I’ll be focusing on length retention.
 Like I said before, I’m always looking for things to upgrade my routine.
 Help me out!
 What things do you include in your hair routine that are game changers?